 An asset register is important to many people in your organisation and is used for many purposes.
 Your asset tracking software can save you money, but only if there is a clear consensus between departments using the asset management data.
 If not, there is a risk that your asset register won’t meet your reporting requirements.

-Benefits of an accurate and useful asset register
+Benefits of an accurate and useful asset tracking solution

 - Compliance – requirements of financial, safety, environmental and other regulators